 Vocations Curriculum: Click here for a brochure of the vocations supplemental curriculum required to be used in all of the Catholic Schools of the Diocese of New Ulm.

-Religion Curriculum: During the 2016-2017 school year, written diocesan curriculum standards are being drafted for K-8 religion instruction.
-The standards will be finalized and piloted in the upcoming year.
+Religion Curriculum: Written diocesan curriculum standards have been drafted for K-8 religion instruction.
+The standards have been piloted by numerous schools and will be finalized in the upcoming year.
 Schools have previously been responsible for writing the curriculum standards at the local school level.